allangelman/mastermind/README.md

 To play, please visit this link: https://mastermind-olive.vercel.app/

-From there you can play Mastermind or my extension, Mastermind Race.
+From there you can play my implementation of the classic Mastermind game or my extension, Mastermind Race, where you can race others to see who can crack the code fastest!

-To run my code locally, you can pull down my repo, cd into web, and do
+To run my code locally, you can clone my repository, cd into the `web` folder , and run

 ```
 npm run dev
 ```

-to run my test cases
+To run my test cases, you can run

 ```
 npm test